-Considering this simple fact; it is important to make sure the air in your living space is at the proper humidity level year-round, Here’s why.
+Considering this simple fact; it‘s important to make sure the air in your living space is at the proper humidity level year-round, Here’s why.

 During the Fall &

-Why You Should Consider a Whole-House Humidifier For Your Family
+Why You Should Consider a Whole-Home Humidifier For Your Family

 A whole-house humidifier costs about the same amount to purchase as a similar quality portable unit.
-These humidifiers use less energy to operate, run quietly, don’t take up living space, can properly humidify a much larger area better than a portable unit & have massively lower maintenance requirements.
-While good portable units are often expensive, loud, heavy, require more maintenance and take up valuable living space and are often very maintenance heavy.
-Requiring frequent filter cleaning or changing.
+These humidifiers use less energy to operate.
+Run quietly, don’t take up living space & can properly humidify a much larger area better than a portable unit.
+Plus, they have massively lower maintenance requirements.
+Whereas good portable units are often expensive, loud, heavy, require more maintenance, and take up valuable living space in your home.
+They can also be very maintenance-heavy, requiring frequent filter cleaning or changing.

 A central humidifier draws water directly from the plumbing system and can cost literally pennies every year to operate; whereas portable units require re-filling the reservoir and cleaning every 3 days.